| Products from ONE WORLD PROJECTS INC.

 View: By latest product added | By earliest product added

-Below are some of the products ONE WORLD PROJECTS INC. has shared with ToyDirectory and TDmonthly
+Below are a select number of products from ONE WORLD PROJECTS INC.

 These adorable "bunny ear" hand-made baby hats are super soft, very cute, and come in assorted striped colors.
 These children’s hats are made by women in Bolivia, many of whom have been abandoned by their husbands.
 To help support themselves and their children, they knit these hats in the high altitudes of the Andes.
 These hats are Fair Trade; purchase also helps someone in need.
 Launch date: August 2012.